-Cash flow is the net amount of cash and cash-equivalents moving into and out of a business from one period to the next.
+Cash flow is the net amount of cash and cash equivalents moving into and out of a business over a specific period, and understanding why cash is important to a business is crucial for long-term survival and growth.
 Positive cash flow means that a company’s liquid assets (cash on hand or assets that can be converted to cash) are increasing.
-For example, if a company is projecting $5 million in revenue but $2 million in expenses next year, then projected cash flow would be $3 million.
+For example, if a company is projecting $5 million in revenue but $2 million in expenses next year, then the projected cash flow would be $3 million.

-The most challenging time for managing cash flow is right when you’re starting your businesses.
+The most challenging time for managing cash flow is right when you’re starting your business.
 There are many expenses to start a business, and cash can run out fast.
-Because of this, many businesses decide to take out a line of credit, get a loan or look into alternative lending options to help them get going and create a positive cash flow situation.
+Because of this, many businesses decide to take out a line of credit, get a loan, or look into alternative lending options to help them get going and create a positive cash flow situation.

 Although it may seem simple, there is a lot that goes into understanding cash flow and why it’s important to your business.
 First, let’s start with the two ways cash flow can be expressed: nominal and real.